-The EDvironments[TM] modular carpet concept is simply beautiful...and beautifully simple.
+The new math.
+EDvironments[TM] modular carpeting starts with 18 x 18 and the benefits keep multiplying.
+EDveorments a a registered trademark of Milliken & Company FROM The EDvironmentsTM modular carpet concept is simply beautiful...and beautifully simple.
 Each 18" x 18" carpet tile fits snugly up against the next, for a virtually seamless look.
 Tiles are easier to handle, install, replace and maintain than conventional broadloom.
 Warmer, quieter and more cost effective than hard surface flooring.
 When you add it all up, EDvironments[TM] could mean a big difference in your educational environment.
 Call Milliken at 1-800-241-2327 for more information.

-LLIKE
+MILLIKEN

-Volume 1 Number 4 Winter 1985

-Facilities Manager (ISSN 0882-7249) is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges.
-1446 Duke Street.
-Alexandria, Virginia 22314-3492, Editorial contributions are welcome and should be sent with SASE to this address.
-All articles are reviewed by APPA's Professional Affairs Committee

-Of APPA's annual membership dues. \$30 pays for the subscription to Facilities Manager and APPA Newsletter Additional annual subscriptions to each periodical cost \$40 (\$50 for foreign addresses).
-Single copies are available at \$10. quantity rates are available upon request.

-For information on rates and deadlines for display and classified advertising, telephone 703/684-1446
+Volume 1 Number 4 Winter 1985 Facilities Manager (ISSN 0882-7249) is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges.
+1446 Duke Street, Alexandria, Virginia 22314-3492.
+Editorial contributions are welcome and should be sent with SASE to this address.
+All articles are reviewed by APPA's Professional Affairs Continuitee.
+Of APPA's annual membership dues. \$30 pays for the subscription to Facilities Manager and APPA Newsletter.
+Additional annual subscriptions to each periodical cost \$40 (\$50 for foreign addresses).
+Single copies are available at \$10 quantity rates are available upon request.
+For information on rates and deadlines for display and classified advertising, telephone 703/684-1446.
 Copyright © 1985 by the Association of Physical Plant Administrators of Universities and Colleges.
 Contents may not be reprinted or reproduced in any form without written permission.
 The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
-Editorial mention of commercial interests should not be construed as an endorsement, actual or implied, by the Association.
+Editorial mention of commercial interests should not be construed as an endorsement, actual or implied by the Association.
 APPA strives for honesty and accuracy but is not liable for any false advertising claims that might appear in Facilities Manager.
 POSTMASTER: Send address changes to Facilities Manager.
 1446 Duke Street.
 Alexandria.
 VA 22314-3492.

-1985-86 Professional Affairs Committee

-Norman H. Bedell.
-Duke University, Chair Donald E. Dedrick, University of Notre Dame Russ A. Gonder.
-University of Western Ontario David R. Hines, Sam Houston State University William C. Neland, Oregon State System of

-Higher Education Edward D. Rice, Montana State University Harley A. Schrader.
-University of Nebraska-Lincoln

-APPA President William W. Whitman, Jowa State University Executive Director Walter A. Schaw, CAE

-Editor Steve Howard

-Editorial Assistant Diana L. Jeffery

-Computer Programs Coordinator/Publications Maxine Mauldin

-Design/Typography Sans Serif Graphics, Ltd.
+1985-86 Professional Affairs Committee Norman H. Bedell, Dake University.
+Chair Donald E. Dedrick, University of Notre Dame Bass A. Gonder.
+University of Western Ontario David R. Hines.
+Sam Houston State University William C. Neland.
+Oregon State System of Higher Education Edward D. Rice, Montana State University Harley A. Schrader, University of Nebraska- Lincoln APPA President William W. Whitman.
+Iowa State University Executive Director Walter A. Schaw, CAE Editor Steve Howard Editorial Assistant Diana L. Jeffery Computer Programs Coordinator/Publications Maxine Mauldin Design/Typography Sans Serif Graphics.
+Ltd.